Walnux/ArrowDocuments/README.md

 Arrow itself is very small and can be preinstalled so the loading latency is small, further more, the [Arrow template and clone technology](/path/to/AtemplateClone) technology and [Arrow application sharing](/path/toAshareing) technology makes Arrow application loading latency approach native application loading.

 ##  Getting Started
-You can start from [Arrow Service Development Kid](https://github.com/Walnux/Atools/tree/master/ASDK).
+You can start from [ASDK: Arrow Service Development Kid](https://github.com/Walnux/Atools/tree/master/ASDK).

 ## Current statues
 ## [Arrow 0.1 release](/path/to/0.1Release)

-Arrow 0.1 was released to prove the Arrow concept.
-Some mainstream applications are proved to work properly as Arrow Instances.
+Arrow 0.1 was released to prove the basic Arrow concept by running some popular mainstream applications as Arrow Instances.

-- Busybox, Python, NodeJs, Kubernetes(Golang), Redis*, Nginx can run as Arrow Instances.
+- Busybox, Python, NodeJs, Kubernetes Master services(Golang), Redis, Nginx can run as Arrow Instances.
-- ASDK(Arrow System Development Kit) which is based on Alpine to build Arrow attached mode images.
+- ASDK can be used to build the Attached Mode Arrow images.
-- Linux kernel with Aloader, Ainit, Anotify features added to implement the Single task kernel
+- Aloader, Ainit, Anotify components are added into Linux kernel to implement the Single Task Kernel.
-- Qemu-KVM based virtural machine is used
+- Qemu-KVM based virtural machine is used.
-- Arrow service for running and managing Arrows.
-Arrow Life-cycle, Network, Anotify, Crossbow, Engine, Qemu-engine, log, I/O, Arrow Spec features are provided from the Service
+- Arrow service prototype was worked out to manage Arrow Instances Life-cycle, Network, logging and I/O etc.

 ## [post 0.1 design & plan](/Path/to/0.2ReleasePlan): Focus on Virtualization Technology
 Arrow is based on lightweigh virtualizaion technology.
 After 0.1 release,  Arrow work will focus on rust-vmm based lightweight vmm.